 While only a town of less than 5,000, Gibsons has captured the eye of travel foodies by offering a selection of noteworthy restaurants and breweries.

-I highly recommend you start your day with a coffee in a cone from Beachcombers coffee.
+I highly recommend you start your day with craft coffee in a cone from Beachcomber coffee.
 If you’re wondering how the coffee doesn’t leak out the bottom, it involves a generous portion of chocolate fondant at the bottom.
+Beachcomber also frequently carries the legendary Deadly Donuts, which are super sweet treats that are creative both with their flavors and ingredients.
+Donuts like vegan lavender earl grey, gluten free mint brownie donuts or a vegan churro donut.

 While in Gibsons, grab a delicious sweet or savory crepe from Clever Crepe a crepe shed on the main street.
 The friendly duo that runs this restaurant have masterfully created a small menu of crepes packed with fresh ingredients.
 While they stick to the classic crepe options, they offer a daily crepe special to show off their creative culinary side.